 Conclusion

-Twenty-two faba bean genotypes were evaluated at four locations in main cropping season using randomized complete block design to estimate genetic variability, assess associations of traits and to estimate the effects of genotype, environment, and genotype x environment interaction on grain yield.
+Twenty-two Faba bean genotypes were evaluated at four locations in main cropping season using randomized complete block design to estimate genetic variability, assess associations of traits and to estimate the effects of genotype, environment, and genotype x environment interaction on grain yield.
 The ANOVA result showed non-significant (p<0.05) variations among genotypes.
 However highly significant (p<0.01) variations of environments; thus genotypes had different performances across growing environments.
 In this study genotypes were better performed at Bekoji and Kulumsa.
 Maximum grain yield were recorded from genotype G12 (8,238 kg ha-1) and G9 (8,198 kg ha-1) at Bekoji and Kulumsa respectively.

-The presence of genotypic and phenotypic coefficient of variation in faba bean breeding have great opportunity in the selection of best performed genotypes, hence the evaluated materials were scored from lowest to medium genotypic coefficient of variation.
-Highly significant genotypic correlations of grain yield with thousand seed weight were recorded in this study.
-You should focus special attentions on traits that have significant effects on the improvement of grain yield.
+The presence of genotypic and phenotypic coefficient of variation in Faba bean breeding have great opportunity in the selection of best performed genotypes, hence the evaluated materials were scored from lowest to medium genotypic coefficient of variation.
+Highly significant genotypic correlations of grain yield with thousand seed weight were recorded in this study. should focus special attentions on traits that have significant effects on the improvement of grain yield.
 The AMMI analysis result showed highly significant environmental effects on the total sum squares of grain yield.
 AMMI2 biplot showed the first two IPCA cumulatively accounted about 87.4% of the total genotype × location interactions.
 Most of the genotypes were not stable across the environments.
 This implies that the differential responses of each genotypes across the four environments.
-In general we recommended the individual testing of genotypes across location and growing seasons for better estimation of genotypes performance and stability analysis.
+In general recommended the individual testing of genotypes across location and growing seasons for better estimation of genotypes performance and stability analysis.